Tag: Personal Growth

 • James Bond holds steady eye contact, is playful, and is in touch with his heart

-Masculine Confidence
+Masculine Frame

-My guess is you don’t like being flimsy or wishy-washy anymore than she does.
+My guess is you don’t like being flimsy or wishy-washy any more than she does.

-There are new mindsets and clarifications to form about your identity as a man.
+New clarifications to form about your identity as a man.

 This kind of deep work doesn’t happen in one or two sessions.

-I’ll be vulnerable and say I was not one of those 6-month guys, it took me 4 years!
+I’ll be vulnerable and say I was not one of those 6-month guys; it took me 4 years!

-This stuff can’t be rushed or forced, it takes commitment.
+This stuff can’t be rushed or forced; it takes commitment.

 Are you a committed man who’s ready to change how you’ll show up in relationships over the next 20-30 years?